QS-Cube/ED/README.md

 $ unzip ED-main.zip <br>
 $ cd ED-main

-A simple Makefile is prepared to build the executable file "QS3.exe", and the following procedures after the cloning/downloading will give the executable and execute sample program
+A simple Makefile is prepared to build the executable file "QS3.exe", and the following procedures after the cloning/downloading will give the executable and execute sample programs

 $ cd script <br>
 $ ./make.sh <br>

-After executing the sample program, all results are stored in the "output" directory.
+After executing the sample, all results are stored in the "output" directory.
 The reference data is stored in the "output_ref" directory, so please check the calculation results if necessary.

 # Developers